-• Full-time and part-time • Start date varies • Fees: Contact campus for details • Duration varies • Online through CNC Mackenzie
+Start date varies

+Fees: Contact campus for details

 Become an important member of the legal team.
 Perform valuable administrative and support tasks to ensure law firms function efficiently.
 The Legal Administrative Assistant Certificate will give you the skills and knowledge you need for entry-level employment in any legal, notary or government office team dealing in civil, corporate, family, or probate law or in conveyancing.